tamerlansarakaev/notes/README.md

-# You can test my notes with download or wait a little
+# You can test my notes download or wait a little

 ![notes](https://user-images.githubusercontent.com/96797238/230118468-01fa132e-1a52-4e1e-939a-e1a18899b3c5.png)